sharafc/coding-guidelines/css/README.md

 ## Comments

  * Prefer line comments (// in less) to block comments.
-Do not use asterisk comments (/* ... */) because they cause errors in less4J
+Do not use asterisk comments (/* ... */) because they cause errors in [Less4J](https://github.com/SomMeri/less4j/).
  * Prefer comments on their own line.
 Avoid end-of-line comments.
  * Write detailed comments for code that isn't self-documenting:
     - Uses of z-index
     - Compatibility or browser-specific hacks
     - Overwriting of framework styles
+ * Avoid specificity hell as much as possible.

 ## Write styles mobile-first